Myosotis goyenii subsp. infima

-Myosotis goyenii subsp. infima Meudt & Heenan is a subspecies of flowering plant in the family Boraginaceae, endemic to central South Island of New Zealand.
+Myosotis goyenii subsp. infima is a subspecies of flowering plant in the family Boraginaceae, endemic to central South Island of New Zealand.
 Heidi Meudt and Peter Heenan described this subspecies in 2021.
 Plants of this subspecies of forget-me-not are perennial rosettes which form caespitose clumps, with ebracteate, erect inflorescences, and white corollas with fully incluced stamens.

 Taxonomy and etymology

 Myosotis goyenii subsp. infima Meudt & Heenan is in the plant family Boraginaceae.
 The subspecies was described by Heidi Meudt and Peter Heenan in 2021.

 The holotype was collected by Peter Heenan and Miles Giller in Canterbury, Waipara, South Dean and is lodged at the Allan Herbarium of Manaaki Whenua - Landcare Research (CHR 666639).
 There is also an isotype is lodged at the herbarium of the Museum of New Zealand Te Papa Tongarewa (WELT SP111309).

 The subspecific epithet, infima, means lowest or lowermost in Latin (infimus), and refers to the filaments in the flower which are attached much lower in the corolla tube than those of M. goyenii subsp. goyenii.

 This is one of two subspecies recognized in Myosotis goyenii; the other is M. goyenii subsp. goyenii.
 The subspecies are allopatric, with M. goyenii subsp. infima found on limestone and calcareous siltstone in Marlborough and Canterbury and M. goyenii subsp. goyenii occupying schist rocks in Southland and Otago.

 M. goyenii subsp. infima plants can be distinguished from M. goyenii subsp. goyenii by its caespitose clumps of multiple rosettes that have fibrous roots, and have flowers with a short style (< 6 mm), pistil that is < 1.5× longer than the calyx, filaments attached > 1 mm below the faucal scales, and anthers fully included.
 By contrast, plants of M. goyenii subsp. infima form clumps of single rosettes that have a central woody taproot, and the following floral characteristics: a long style (> 6 mm), pistil that is 1.6–2.8× longer than the calyx, filaments attached < 1 mm below the scales, and anthers only partly included (with the tips equal to or just surpassing the scales).